 2.5 medium eggs

-Blend flour, salt, chilled butter, and shortening in a food processor.
-Gradually add ice-cold water to it while blitzing until crumbs form.
+Blend 1 cup flour, 1/8 tsp salt, 1/2 tbsp chilled butter, and 2 tbsp shortening in a food processor.
+Gradually add 6 tbsp ice-cold water to it while blitzing until crumbs form.

 Turn it out onto a lightly floured work surface.
 Quickly shape the dough into a disk, and wrap it with plastic wrap.
 Refrigerate it for at least 2 hours.